trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 <figcaption>

-_Measuring the bird’s body.
-(Photo: Filippo Bertoni/MfN.
+_Measuring the bird’s body (Image: Filippo Bertoni/MfN.
 All rights reserved.)_
 A [[data sheet|material.logbooks-of-the-zoological-museum]] is prepared for each animal.
 This includes information about materials and techniques as well as some key information about the bird and the date of preparation.

 </figcaption>